mariohmol/brigadistas/README.md

 ```

-You can configure you enviroments
+You can configure you environments

 ```
 SetEnv MONGO_URL mongodb://localhost:27017/mybd\